secretstartups/handbook/hiring/greenhouse/index.html.md

 ### Rejecting candidates

-To remove a candidate from the active pipeline, they need to be rejected in Greenhouse, which is typically done only by recruiting.
+To remove a candidate from the active pipeline, they need to be rejected in Greenhouse, which is typically done only by talent acquisition.

 The candidate should always be notified if they've been rejected.
-The recruiting team is primarily responsible for declining the candidate, but the hiring manager should be prepared to let the candidate know why they were declined if they had progressed to the team or manager interviews.
-The hiring manager can also share this feedback with the recruiting team, who will relay it to the candidate.
+The talent acquisition team is primarily responsible for declining the candidate, but the hiring manager should be prepared to let the candidate know why they were declined if they had progressed to the team or manager interviews.
+The hiring manager can also share this feedback with the talent acquisition team, who will relay it to the candidate.

 |Stage|Timing|Medium|Type|
 | ------ | ------ | ------ |------ |